WORLD CHAMPION BLOODLINES ON TOP AND BOTTOM!

 We strongly believe that horses with alot of "cow" can be outstanding barrel horses!

 This mare is really quick on her feet and has shown us that she has some serious heart as well!
 When you ride her she stays positive and retains what you taught her.
 She started her barrel career with a futurity win and continued to make outstanding runs.
 She has also become my husband’s main Heeling Horse- Last winter he estimates that he won $15,000 heeling on her in Arizona.
-My Daughter Kieley started running her in the barrels as well!
+Now both of my daughters are running her in the barrels as well!

 2013 Ima Firefighter Colt